What Are E. Coli Infections?

 - Clean raw produce well before eating.

-Teach your kids to wash their hands well and often, especially after going to the bathroom, touching animals, or playing outside, and before eating or preparing food.
-They should avoid swallowing water while swimming.
+Don't forget the importance of hand washing.
+Wash your hands well and often, especially after going to the bathroom, touching animals, or coming in from outside, and before eating or preparing food.
+Avoid swallowing water while swimming.

 When Should I Call the Doctor?

-Call your doctor if your child has any symptoms of an E. coli infection, especially stomach pain or lasting, severe, or bloody diarrhea.
+Call your doctor if you have any symptoms of an E. coli infection, especially stomach pain or lasting, severe, or bloody diarrhea.

-Call right away if your child shows signs of dehydration (such as peeing less than normal) or of hemolytic uremic syndrome, especially if your child had a recent gastrointestinal illness.
+Call right away if you see signs of dehydration (such as peeing less than usual) or of hemolytic uremic syndrome, especially if you've had a recent gastrointestinal illness.